Flank/flank-dashboard/metrics/web/docs/features/in_progress_builds/01_in_progress_builds_introduction.md

 ##### Strategies

-Some of the strategies that use the `BuildStatus` also requires changes according to the new `BuildStatus.inProgress` value.
+Some of the strategies that use the `BuildStatus` also require changes according to the new `BuildStatus.inProgress` value.
 Most of these changes are related to selecting an image asset to display.
-But some of them selects the proper style from the theme to use for a widget appearance.
+But some of them select the proper style from the theme to use for a widget appearance.

 Image strategies (which selects an image asset to display) require adding new assets specific to the in-progress builds.
 These assets are to be exported from Figma and then used within `BuildResultPopupImageStrategy` and `ProjectBuildStatusImageStrategy`.
 For example, in `BuildResultPopupImageStrategy`:
 ```dart